📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Primary Audience Professional Practitioners

-Results and Impact August 2021, Speaker, Dr Nikhil Srinivasapura Venkateshmurthy, Centre for Chronic Conditions and Injuries (CCCI) grants review and update meeting
+Results and Impact In August 2021, Dr Nikhil Srinivasapura Venkateshmurthy gave a presentation of BLOOM at the Centre for Chronic Conditions and Injuries (CCCI) grants review and update meeting

 Year(s) Of Engagement Activity 2021